aaroncelestian/CV/index.md

 - **Technical Editor** for the American Mineralogist (2021 - 2024)
 - **New Mineral Names Editor** for the American Mineralogist (2021 - 2024)
-- **Mineralogical Society of America Liaison** to the American Crystallographic Association (2018 - present)
+- **Mineralogical Society of America Liaison** to the American Crystallographic Association (2018 - 2024)
 - **Topical Session Organizer & Co-Chair** (2022) Diagenesis and Subsurface Habitable Environments.
 AbSciCon, American Geophysical Union
 - **NASA Science Review Panelist** (2019, 2020)
 - **Associate Editor** for the American Mineralogist (2008 – 2019)